 Born in Krefeld, Germany in 1921, Joseph Beuys is considered to be one of the most influential artists and teachers of post-war Germany.

-His belief is that 'every person is an artist', and an individual’s creative activity — no matter how small — helps a society to grow and thrive in ways that are beneficial to all.
+His belief was that "every person is an artist", and an individual’s creative activity — no matter how small — helps a society to grow and thrive in ways that are beneficial to all.

 This work, being made of felt, is considered to represent insulation or protection from what is going on in the world around us.